 Melancholic, inchoate, elegant.

-This is poetry in its purest sense, lyrical and mysterious, with some unnameable element that haunts the text, often deciphered as biography; Celan, a Romanian Jew, lost both his parents to concentration camps during the war and suffered depression throughout his life until he killed himself at the age of 41.
-His mastery of words is extraordinary, his restraint lends a elegiac tone that nonetheless often dazzles, resplendant, before retreating back into quiet contemplation of things unknown, suggested and surrendered.
-Beautiful.
+Some unnameable element haunts the text, often deciphered as biography; Celan, a Romanian Jew, lost both his parents to concentration camps during the war and suffered depression throughout his life until he killed himself at the age of 41.
+His mastery of words is extraordinary, his restraint lends a elegiac tone that nonetheless often dazzles before retreating back into quiet contemplation of things unknown, suggested, surrendered.

 Henry and June – Anais Nin

-I would argue this is Nin's best work, her biographical fiction is more finely nuanced than her vaguely surrealist fiction erotica, and for pure indulgence I would take a dip into her novel world of eroticism that floats into poetry (while retaining a whole lot of steamy carnality).
-The sensuality of her subject is matched equally by the sensuality of her prose, a gorgeous lexicon of language for desire, sex, the human body and its cycles, I cannot help but admire her for writing pure sex without once being vulgar.
+I would argue this is Nin's best work, and for pure indulgence I would take a dip into this novel world of eroticism that floats into lyricism (while retaining a whole lot of steamy carnality).
+The sensuality of her subject is matched equally by the sensuality of her prose, a vast lexicon of desire, sex, the human body and its cycles, I cannot help but admire her for writing pure sex without once being vulgar.